Port Congestion: Impact & Solutions for Businesses

 The biggest drawback of port congestion on businesses is delayed deliveries.
 In some cases, perishable goods may spoil after their long journey or extended containment time.
 To prevent this, try to find all the necessary information about the port and check if they can provide you with reliable storage space.

 Making endless excuses to your customers while your deliveries are stuck in the port queue for weeks or months can make you feel like you have your hands tied behind your back.
 If facing rough delays, try to notify your buyers so that they know their orders will arrive late.
-Working with carriers that know how to handle congestion issues can help you save your reputation and stay in the race despite occasional delays.
+Working with carriers that know how to handle port congestion issues can help you save your reputation and stay in the race despite occasional delays.

 Shortage of supplies